rsstdd/gym-tracker/database/DATABASE_DESIGN.md

 - **FOREIGN KEY** (muscle_id) REFERENCES muscles(id) ON DELETE CASCADE

 ### 5. ProgramSplits Table

 - **id**: SERIAL PRIMARY KEY
 - **program_id**: INTEGER REFERENCES Programs(id)
 - **name**: VARCHAR(255) NOT NULL -- Name or description of the split/session
 - **day_of_week**: INTEGER NOT NULL CHECK (day_of_week BETWEEN 1 AND 7) -- Day of the week (1 = Monday, 7 = Sunday)

 ### 6. Programs Table

-#### Purpose: Stores information about different workout programs (strength, hypertrophy, or custom).
+#### Purpose: Stores information about different workout programs (strength, hypertrophy, or custom)

 - **id**: SERIAL PRIMARY KEY
 - **name**: VARCHAR(255) NOT NULL
 - **type**: VARCHAR(50) NOT NULL -- 'Hypertrophy', 'Strength', or 'Custom'